santikka/cfid/README.md

-# cfid: An R Package for Identification of Counterfactual Queries in Causal Models
+# cfid: R Package for Identification of Counterfactual Queries in Causal Models

 <!-- badges: start -->